Cigar Review: Quesada Jalapa Robusto

 After a careful light, the cigar gave off a taste of rich and smoky cedar with a lingering peppery finish.
 The draw had what seemed like just the right amount of resistance, and the cigar was producing lots of creamy smoke.
 As I puffed on I picked up notes of cherry wood and leather, and eventually a light and buttery sweetness began to creep into the profile.
 By the time I reached the 2nd third the ash was up to a healthy 2+ inches.

-In the second portion the pepper morphed into a nutmeg-like baking spice and was joined by vivid notes of cream and coffee as the cigar smoothed out to a mild-bodied profile with rich and juicy flavor.
+In the second portion the pepper morphed into a nutmeg-like baking spice and was joined by vivid notes of cream and coffee as the cigar smoothed out to a mellow-bodied profile with rich and juicy flavor.
 I finally lost the ash at about the 3 inch mark, but the cigar was still burning perfectly and smoking nice and cool.

 As I burned into the final third the cigar remained relaxed in body as tasty notes of allspice, cocoa, leather, cream, and savory tobacco made their rounds through an easy draw.
 This profile stayed consistent and thorough until the end of the smoke.